Hot Topics

 • Future of Metal Finishing Report

-The NMFRC has published a report entitled Future of Metal Finishing.
+The STERC has published a report entitled Future of Metal Finishing.
 The technology section is based on the results of a survey of experts from job and captive shops and suppliers/consultants.
 If you have a stake in the surface finishing industry, this report was written for you.

 • EPA Proposes Changes to TRI Reporting and Requests Comments—Comments must be submitted by January 16, 2008.